CIA 'torture psychologists' avoid trial with secret settlement

 The ACLU had sought to pin responsibility in part on the psychologists, as well as gain a significant financial award for the men and Rahman's family.
 The trial had been set to begin on September 5.

-The ACLU declined to give any details of the settlement, including whether there was a financial component.
+The ACLU and lawyers for the defendants declined to give any details of the settlement, including whether any money would be paid as part of it.

+In the settlement statement, the plaintiffs stood by their allegations that Mitchell and Jansen had responsibility for the extreme interrogation methods used on them.

-"We brought this case seeking accountability and to help ensure that no one else has to endure torture and abuse, and we feel that we have achieved our goals," the plaintiffs said in a joint statement.
+However, they said afterward, "We brought this case seeking accountability and to help ensure that no one else has to endure torture and abuse, and we feel that we have achieved our goals."

 "We were able to tell the world about horrific torture, the CIA had to release secret records, and the psychologists and high-level CIA officials were forced to answer our lawyers' questions," they said.